In valleys of springs and rivers,

 High on a rock above terraces, the castle, originally built about 1200, began life as a medieval fortress.

 Remodelled and embellished over more than 400 years, it reflects the changing needs and ambitions of the Herbert family – each generation adding to the magnificent collection of paintings, sculpture, furniture and tapestries.
 A superb collection of treasures from India is displayed in the Clive Museum.

 Eating Out and In

-The Crown at Wentnor is the nearest pub.
 In Bishops Castle The Three Tuns brew their own beer.
 Bishop’s Castle is a medieval town with a fascinating architectural mixture.
 It is still a rural market centre, with regular cattle and sheep auctions and a farmers’ market in the Town Hall.
 It won a Walkers are Welcome award and activities throughout the year include an annual Walking Festival and a Michaelmas Fair.
 Read more…

 Close to home, The Checkers Pantry serves excellent breakfast and lunch in Montgomery, a lovely Georgian town, with good independent shops including Montgomery Real Bread, Monty’s Brewery and a weekly market with a fish stall and good local vegetables.

 Ludlow was described by the Economist magazine as the food capital of England and it continues to have a range of good restaurants including CSONS situated down by the river Teme.
 There is a Tesco supermarket and the prize winning Ludlow Farm Shop is just outside the town to the north on the A49.
 Shrewsbury also has many excellent places to eat including an award-winning restaurant, The Walrus.

 There is a weekly food market on Friday mornings in nearby Lydham and supermarkets at Church Stoke and Craven Arms as well as a small co-op in Bishops Castle.